Latest News

 OIL PRODUCTION IN LAG

 Kpler reports that Middle East oil exports via Hormuz fell by 13 million barrels a day (bpd), which is equivalent to 13% of the global demand.
-Saudi Arabia and the United Arab Emirates diverted some shipments via alternative routes.
-However, the disruption forced producers in the region to close an estimated 7.5 millions bpd production in March.
-This included 2.8 million bpd for Iraq and 1.9million bpd for Saudi Arabia, which is the world's biggest exporter.
+Saudi Arabia and the United Arab Emirates were able to divert some shipments via alternative routes.
+However, regional producers had to close down an estimated 7.5 millions bpd production in March.
+This included 2.8 million bpd for Iraq and 1.9million bpd for Saudi Arabia.

-It is not likely that much of this production will return quickly.
+As things stand, it is unlikely that much of this production will return quickly.

 It can take several weeks to restart oilfields in the Middle East.
-Saudi Aramco, the UAE's Adnoc and other national oil companies are likely to delay restoring production until they have more clarity about the durability of the ceasefire.
+Saudi Aramco, the UAE's Adnoc and other national oil companies may hesitate to restore production until they have more clarity about the duration of the ceasefire.

-Repairing refineries, fields, and export terminals that have been damaged by drone and missile strikes could take months, or even years.
-The region is also facing a shortage of skilled workers and specialised equipment, which could slow down restoration efforts.
+Repairs to refineries, fields, and export terminals that have been damaged by drone and missile strikes could take months or even years.
+A shortage of skilled workers and specialised equipment could also slow down restoration efforts in the region.

-It is important that producers do not restart refineries and fields if they are not confident there will be enough tankers to move their crude oil, diesel, and jet fuel.
+It is important that producers do not restart refineries and fields if they are unsure of the availability of tankers to transport crude oil, diesel, and jet fuel.

-If Washington and Tehran agreed to a permanent cessation in hostilities, which led to the full opening of Hormuz and oil and gas trading could eventually return to normal operations.
+If Washington and Tehran agreed to a permanent cessation in hostilities, which led to a full reopening the Strait of Hormuz and oil and gas trade could return to normal operations.
 Even in this more optimistic scenario, however, the war will likely leave lasting scars to global supply.

-According to Saul Kavonic of MST Marquee, who is the head of energy analysis, in the medium-term, oil markets could be 3 to 5 millions bpd tighter than they were pre-war, due to the damage done to export infrastructure, and the need to replenish?depleted stocks.
+According to Saul Kavonic of MST Marquee, who is the head of energy analysis, in the medium-term, oil markets could be 3 to 5 millions bpd tighter than pre-war expectations over the next several years due to damage done to export infrastructure, and the need to "rebuild depleted inventory",

 The two-week-old ceasefire that is now in place risks becoming a temporary fix to what has become a global energy crisis of unprecedented proportions unless the warring sides reach a more firm peace agreement.
 The opinions expressed are those of Ron Bousso a columnist at.
 This column is great!
 Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn and X. Listen to the Morning Bid podcast daily on Apple, Spotify or the app.
 Subscribe to the Morning Bid podcast and hear journalists discussing the latest news in finance and markets seven days a weeks.